Shinji Kagawa

+Kagawa became the first midfielder in J.League history to claim the top scorer title, playing as a shadow striker.
+In the 2009 season, he formed a partnership with Takashi Inui, which played a role in his emergence as the J2 League's top scorer.
+He led the J2 League in both goals and assists.

-Kagawa began his professional career in his homeland with Cerezo Osaka before joining Borussia Dortmund in 2010.
+Kagawa began his professional career in Japan with Cerezo Osaka before joining Borussia Dortmund in 2010.
 After two years with Dortmund, Kagawa signed for Manchester United on a four-year contract.
 Two years later, he returned to Dortmund.
 Kagawa holds the records for most appearances and goals by a Japanese player in UEFA club competitions.
+He later also played for Beşiktaş in Turkey, Real Zaragoza in Spain, PAOK in Greece, and Sint-Truiden in Belgium before returning to Japan, as he rejoined Cerezo Osaka at the end of January 2023.

 Since making his senior international debut in May 2008, he has won over 90 caps and scored over 30 goals.
 On 29 November 2012, Kagawa was named Asian Football Confederation International Player of the Year.

+From 2023 onward, Kagawa has primarily been deployed as a central midfielder.
+Under head coach Arthur Papas, he made a notable impact in the opening match of the 2025 J.League season—the Osaka Derby—by scoring one goal and providing one assist in a 5–2 victory.

 Club career

 Kagawa was born in Kobe, Hyōgo Prefecture.
 He started playing football at the age of five.
 He joined Marino Football Club from 1994 to 1999, Kobe NK Football Club from 1999 to 2001, and FC Miyagi Barcelona in Sendai from 2001 to 2005.

 Cerezo Osaka

 Cerezo Osaka noticed his talent and signed him at the age of 17.
 He was the first player in Japan to sign a professional contract before graduating from high school, except players promoted from youth teams of the J.League clubs.
 In 2007, he gained a regular position but the club missed promotion to the J.League Division 1.
-It was in 2009 that he became the top scorer of J.League Division 2 and drew widespread attention.
+He became the top scorer of J.League Division 2 and drew widespread attention in 2009.